make-all/tuya-local/ACKNOWLEDGEMENTS.md

  - [PaulJoosten](https://github.com/PaulJoosten) for assistance in figuring out the similarities and capabilities of different Eurom heaters.
  - [jdavidr17](https://github.com/jdavidr17) for assistance with discovering timer parameters for switches.
  - [miannelli516](https://github.com/miannelli516) for assistance with TR9B thermostats.
- - [edwinyoo44](https://github.com/edwinyoo44) for contributing support for JJPro JPD01 dehumidifiers.
+ - [edwinyoo44](https://github.com/edwinyoo44) for contributing support for JJPro JPD01 dehumidifiers and assistance with Poiema One purifiers.
  - [mpetcuRO](https://github.com/mpetcuRO) for assistance with Hysen HT08WE-2 thermometers.